Waldemar Haffkine: Little Dreyfus affair

 William R. Smith, and Simon Flexner, among other medical dignitaries.
 This led to Haffkine's acquittal.

-Late years
+Later years

 Since Haffkine's post in Bombay was already occupied, he moved to Calcutta and worked there until his retirement in 1914.
 Haffkine returned to France and later moved to Lausanne, Switzerland, where he spent the last years of his life.

+Influence

+Historian Simon Schama researched Haffkine for his book Foreign Bodies: the Terror of Contagion, the Ingenuity of Science, and advised Paul Twivy on a play he was writing about Haffkine.
+Schama likened the persecution of Haffkine to the Dreyfus Affair, not just because of the injustice but also for the way the authorities, faced with conclusive evidence of their wrongdoing, resisted admitting it.
+Twivy said "There is no doubt that we would not have survived pandemics without Haffkine, even though he's not known.
+He developed vaccines against two of the biggest killers ever.
+He is literally the most important scientist in terms of the number of lives he saved."

+Recognition

 Haffkine received numerous honors and awards.
 In 1925, the Plague Laboratory in Bombay was renamed the Haffkine Institute.
 In commemoration of the centennial of his birth, Haffkine Park was planted in Israel in the 1960s.

 Orthodox Judaism

 In a biography of him, Nobelist Selman Abraham Waksman explains that, in this last phase of his life, Haffkine had become a deeply religious man.
 Haffkine returned to Orthodox Jewish practice and wrote A Plea for Orthodoxy (1916).
 In this article, he advocated traditional religious observance and decried the lack of such observance among "enlightened" Jews, and stressed the importance of community life, stating:

 In 1929, he established the Haffkine Foundation to foster Jewish education in Eastern Europe.
 Haffkine was also respectful of other religions, and "he considered it of the utmost importance to promote the study of the Bible."

 In 1982, the Chabad Hasidic movement published three letters addressed to Haffkine by the sixth Lubavitcher Rebbe, Rabbi Yosef Yitzchak Schneersohn, who had engaged Haffkine to support the Jews living in communist Russia.